 After a busy morning, full-day students are given an opportunity to rest and reset.
 Older Primary students that have developmentally outgrown naps and show readiness to work with focus and independence have the opportunity to participate in the afternoon work cycle.
 Student readiness for the afternoon work cycle is determined by the teacher and Head of School.

 PRIMARY ENRICHMENT ELECTIVES

-- Physical Education with Stretch-n-Grow weekly - Music with Sheila's Musical Expression weekly - Spanish with Mrs. Sarah Mendez weekly - ◆ Art with Mrs. Sarah Mendez weekly
+- ♦ Physical Education with Stretch-n-Grow weekly ... - ♦ Music weekly ... implementation is on hold - ♦ Spanish weekly ... implementation is on hold - Art with Mrs. Sarah Mendez weekly ... implementation will begin during fall semester

 PRIMARY MONTESSORI CURRICULAR AREAS